 If you need a court to sort out your marital issues, it will drastically increase the cost.
 That’s the difference between a contested and uncontested divorce.
 This type of divorce usually occurs when one of the spouses refuses to sign divorce papers.
 If one spouse refuses to sign, the other will have to take legal action by hiring a divorce attorney and serve the uncooperative spouse with an official complaint.

 We can help if you need a contested divorce lawyer in Leeds.
 Bear in mind the attorney fees will be significantly higher than an uncontested divorce.
 Our Moody and Leeds divorce lawyers require a retainer for such services and the complexity of your marital issues and the amount of work performed will affect the cost.

-Retainers for contested divorces in Leeds usually range from $2000 to $5000 plus.
+Retainers for contested divorces in Leeds are thousands of dollars.
 The price depends on the severity of the case, if there are matters that both parties can agree on or not, and if there are children involved.
 If minor children are present in the case, the retainer will be more than those with no children.

 Call our Leeds office today to find out much of a retainer is required upfront for us to take on your Leeds contested divorce.
 While an uncontested divorce will almost always be more budget-friendly, our Leeds divorce attorney will work hard to give you the best legal assistance for your complicated situation.

 - Alabaster Divorce